 Don’t Like Blogging?
 Cearagh's 3 Strategies For Blogging Anyway

-This blog post was supposed to be about Facebook’s updated algorithm of 2018.
+This blog post was supposed to be about Facebook’s updated algorithm.
 It’s a very ~hot topic~ right now.
 Natalie and I have conducted a few successful workshops about it, focused on the changes and our recommendations to working WITH the change instead of AGAINST it.
 (If you’d like to be notified when that post actually gets published, be sure to sign-up for our newsletter at the bottom of this webpage!)

 But as I started writing this post I somehow found other things to do with my time like….

 Working from my desk then moving to the couch;